ecustic/obsidian-file-color/README.md

 ### Options

-- Color Inheritance: if turned on, sub-folders and notes inherit colors from parents.
-Set colors on children folders/notes to override parents.
+- Cascade Colors: if turned on, colors on folders will cascade to their children.
+Set colors on children to override parents.
-- Color Background: if turned on, the background is colored instead of the text.
+- Background COlors: if turned on, the background is colored instead of the text.

 ## Compatibility